Gonzalo Guerrero: Alvarado entrada 1536

-In late May or early June 1536, Pedro de Alvarado, determined to deal a death-blow to native resistance in the Sula Valley, lead a successful entrada against Cicumba's fortified camp on the banks of the Ulua River.
+In late May or early June 1536, Pedro de Alvarado, determined to deal a death-blow to native resistance in the Sula Valley, led a successful entrada against Cicumba's fortified camp on the banks of the Ulua River.
 Guerrero, who is thought to have lead or been among the Chetumal detachment reinforcing Cicumba's troops, died in battle from an arquebus shot.

 Oviedo reports Guerrero as dead by 1532, when Montejo's lieutenants Avila and Lujón arrived again in Chectumal.
 Andrés de Cereceda, in a letter to the Spanish King dated 14 August 1536, writes of a battle that occurred in late June 1536 between Pedro de Alvarado and a local Honduran cacique named Çiçumba.
 The naked and tattooed body of a Spaniard was found dead within Çiçumba's town of Ticamaya after the battle.
 According to Cereceda, this Spaniard had come over with 50 war-canoes from Chetumal early in 1536, to help Çiçumba fight the Spanish who were attempting to colonize his lands.
 The Spaniard was killed in the battle by an arquebus shot.
 Although Cereceda says the Spaniard was named Gonzalo Aroca, R. Chamberlain and other historians writing about the event identify the man as Gonzalo Guerrero.
 Guerrero was likely 66 years old when he died.

 Legacy

 Knowledge of Guerrero's existence

-There are no verified first-hand accounts written by Guerrero that have survived until today.
-The primary accounts of other people writing about him are our source of information.
+No verified firsthand accounts written by Guerrero have survived.
+The primary accounts of other people writing about him are our sole source of information on him.
 First, there is Geronimo de Aguilar, who says Guerrero was captured by the Maya at the same time as he was.
 Cortés exchanged letters with Guerrero, but did not meet him face to face.
 Bernal Díaz de Castillo wrote about the same events as Cortes.
 Cereceda found him dead on a battlefield in Honduras but never communicated with him.
 The initial Spanish attempts to chronicle the conquest, done in the late sixteenth and early seventeenth centuries (Oviedo, Herrera), mention him, but are considered less accurate than the contemporaneous accounts.